Invariant quantile regression for heterogeneous environments: Illustration and Numerical Experiments

 For Model 2, the true parameter is $\boldsymbol{\beta}^*=(3,2,-0.5,0)^\top$ and $S^*=\{1,2,3\}$.
-While there are no endogenous variables under the conditional mean setting in \cite{fan2024environment} (since $\mathbb{E}[x_4^{(1)}u_5^{(1)}]=\mathbb{E}[x_4^{(2)}u_5^{(2)}]=0$), it is easy to see that for almost every $\tau\in(0,1)$, the $\tau$-endogenously spurious variables under our IQR framework are $G=\{4\}$ (see Definition \ref{def3.3}).
+While $x_4$ is not classified as endogenous under the conditional mean setting of \cite{fan2024environment} (since $\mathbb{E}[x_4^{(1)}u_5^{(1)}]=\mathbb{E}[x_4^{(2)}u_5^{(2)}]=0$), it is straightforward to verify that the $\tau$-endogenously spurious variables under our IQR framework are indexed by $G=\{4\}$ for almost all $\tau\in(0,1)$ under equal weights (see Definition \ref{def4.2}).
 Recall that one of our goals is to conduct causal discovery, but the circumvention of spurious variables is also important beyond incorporating all important variables.
 This highlights the merit of applying IQR rather than focusing only on the conditional mean.